TERMS AND CONDITIONS OF SALE

 5.3 Ticket purchases may be subject to handling charges and/or postal charges, which are detailed on our website

-5.4 Ticket prices are subject to change at anytime, but changes will not affect orders in respect of which we have sent out “you” a booking confirmation, except in the case of an obvious error.
+5.4 Ticket prices are subject to change at any time, but changes will not affect orders in respect of which we have sent “you” a booking confirmation, except in the case of an obvious error.

-5.5 For bookings made online over the NPTArtsandEnts website, Neath Port Talbot Theatres accepts payments of Visa Debit, Visa Credit and Mastercard.
+5.5 For bookings made online over Neath Port Talbot Theatres’ website, Neath Port Talbot Theatres accept payments of Visa Debit, Visa Credit and Mastercard.

 5.8 All prices set are inclusive of any applicable taxes but exclusive of any administration/ booking fee or delivery fee.

-The ticket face value price is set by the Artistic Manager or by the client.
+5.9 The ticket face value price is set by the Operations Manager or by the client.

-6.2 NPT Theatres may also act as an agency selling tickets for outside events and events at other venues, and usually the same booking fees and delivery fees will apply, but this may be varied from time to time.
+6.2 Neath Port Talbot Theatres may also act as an agency selling tickets for outside events and events at other venues, and usually the same booking fees and delivery fees will apply, but this may be varied from time to time.